NDA INFORMATION

 NEGOTIATE

-Negotiate for fewer restrictions in the NDA - for example, communication with family, friends and health professionals or therapists.
+Negotiate for fewer restrictions in the NDA or a one-sided confidentiality clause

 THINK AND CONSULT